CallEmUp/spotifySongAnalysis/README.md

 ## Question 1:
 Consider the 10 song features duration, danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo.
-Is any of these features reasonably distributed normally?
-If so, which one?
+Are any of these features reasonably distributed normally?

 In this question, I attempted to identify which of the ten song features—duration, danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo—follow a normal distribution.
 The use of the identification of normally distributed features is important for subsequent statistical analyses that assume normality, such as parametric tests, which may be used later within the project.
 I employed a plot of the distributions to help with understanding the data and to see the distributions clearly.
 The results were as follows: